sreeja-s-ds/PowerPulse_Energy_use_forecast/README.md

 ⚡ **Power Pulse: Exploring Electricity Consumption Patterns**

+Dataset can be viewed or downloaded from https://archive.ics.uci.edu/dataset/235/individual+household+electric+power+consumption

 **Overview**

 In a world increasingly dependent on data-driven decisions, understanding how and when electricity is consumed is vital.
 This project, Power Pulse, embarks on a journey through time-series electricity consumption data to uncover temporal usage patterns, identify peak periods, and offer insights into human behavior through the lens of energy use.